 We should disable Xcode automatic signing for the targets we want to handle with Fastlane and associate the corresponding Provisioning Profile.
 This configuration should be checked into our repo to be picked by the CI system (we can always override them to use automatic signing locally).

-We know that for an iOS app to be distributed, it needs to be signed with a certificate issued by Apple and a provisioning profile allowing to install or distribute the application with such certificate.
-So after registering these apps we will need:
+We know that for an iOS app to be distributed, it needs to be signed with a certificate issued by Apple, and a provisioning profile allowing you to install or distribute the application with this certificate.
+So, after registering these apps we will need:

 - A Distribution Certificate (.cer) and private key (.p12) (https://calvium.com/how-to-make-a-p12-file/)